CeruleanSonar/AutoFirmware/ROVLReadme 2023-01-18.txt

 *********** Major changes for this release **************

-December 2023
+January 2023

 - Added ablity to send & receive device IDs (0-15) to Mk II and Mk III models
 - Added ability to poll transponders by device ID (Mk III only)
+- Added switch to control IMU mode (see 'T' command)

 November 2022